What is Educational Psychology?: Course Fees 2026, Subjects, Top Colleges, Admissions

-Educational Psychology is a specialized branch of Psychology which deals in the study of learning processes from cognitive and behavioral perspectives of the human mind.
-Educational Psychology courses in India are offered at various levels such as UG, PG, PhD, Diploma and Certificate.
+Educational Psychology is a special branch of Psychology that basically deals with the study of learning processes, which are the perspectives of the human mind.
+Educational Psychology courses in India are offered at multiple levels, like UG, PG, PhD, Diploma, and Certificate.

 Interested Candidates can continue reading the article for more Educational Psychology course details.